 If living on-campus, students should budget for $3,460 in additional living expenses.
 Off-campus students should budget for $3,900 in other miscellaneous living expenses.

-The annual tuition and living expense budget to go to Rockford College was $44,270 for the 2018/2019 academic year.
+The annual tuition and living expense budget to go to Rockford University was $47,480 for the 2020/2021 academic year.
 The cost is the same for all students regardless of Illinois residence status as there is no in-state discount.

 |On-Campus Other Budget||$3,460|